EndPointCorp/end-point-blog/2020/11/19/advanced-wordpress-customizations.html.md

 ### Custom CSS and Javascript

-A pretty common scenario in Wordpress consists of installing a theme that fits most of our basic requirements, but then we need to write a custom layer of functionality over it to get that custom look and user experience we need.
+A pretty common scenario in Wordpress consists of installing a theme that fits most of our requirements, and the posterior need of writing an extra layer of functionality over it to get that custom look and user experience we are looking for.
 Updating the theme files means that we cannot easily upgrade/change the theme without backing up our changes, and then restoring them after the upgrade, so that’s definitely not a good approach.

 To make our way around this issue, some themes offer a section to add custom Javascript or CSS rules.
 But sometimes we need to move into a new theme in the middle of our developing process, so I usually rely on plugins to make my frontend changes.
 One simple, straightforward plugin I usually install to add custom styles and frontend scripts is [Simple Custom CSS and JS](https://wordpress.org/plugins/custom-css-js/).